ni/webvi-examples/ProgrammingBasics/Readme.md

 # Programming Basics

-These examples teach the basics of how to program in GWeb.
-These examples are better viewed in GWeb examples and can be found in "Learning>>Examples>>Programming Basics" as shown below:
+These examples teach the basics of how to program in the G programming language.
+These examples are better viewed in G Web Development Software and can be found in "Learning>>Examples>>Programming Basics" as shown below:
 ![Programming Basics](GWebCardScreenShot.PNG)

 ## Arrays